Legally Reviewed By: Robert M. Knowles

 Beware of Dangerous Dogs

 Stray dogs and dogs running at large present potential injury risks to unsuspecting children.
+It is crucial to be aware of small children playing outside to ensure their safety.
 Teach your child a few basic stray dog safety tips, such as never to pet or approach a strange dog or animal.
 Children should treat all animals with care and caution.
-If a dog appears as if it is about to attack, the child should not shout or run, but stand completely still and wait for it to leave.
+If a dog appears as if it is about to attack, the child should not shout or run but stand completely still and wait for it to leave.
 If the dog attacks, the child should go into a fetal position on the ground with his or her arms protecting the face and neck.

 Was Your Child Injured Outdoors?
 Contact Us to Discuss Your Family’s Legal Rights